-The current University of Portsmouth Examination and Assessment Regulations will apply to this course.
+The current University of Portsmouth Academic Regulations: Examination & Assessment Regulations will apply to this course.
+This course has an Approved Course Exemption.

 Support for Student Learning

 The University of Portsmouth provides a comprehensive range of support services for students throughout their course, details of which are available at the MyPort student portal.